michelp/pgsodium/README.md

 # Server Key Derivation

-New keys are derived from the master server secret key by id and an optional context using the [libsodium Key Derivation Functions](https://doc.libsodium.org/key_derivation).
+New keys are derived from the primary server secret key by id and an optional context using the [libsodium Key Derivation Functions](https://doc.libsodium.org/key_derivation).
 Key id are just `bigint` integers.
 If you know the key id, key length (default 32